dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0601.md

 For instance, suppose you're working on a program that contains some low-level logging functions that print to the stream in the global variable `*standard-output*`.
 Now suppose that in part of the program you want to capture all the output generated by those functions into a file.
 You might open a file and assign the resulting stream to `*standard-output*`.
 Now the low-level functions will send their output to the file.

 This works fine until you forget to set `*standard-output*` back to the original stream when you're done.
-If you forget to reset `*standard-output*`, all the other code in the program that uses `*standard-output*` will also send its output to the file.9
+If you forget to reset `*standard-output*`, all the other code in the program that uses `*standard-output*` will also send its output to the file.
+9

 What you really want, it seems, is a way to wrap a piece of code in something that says, "All code below here--all the functions it calls, all the functions they call, and so on, down to the lowest-level functions--should use this value for the global variable `*standard-output*`."
 Then when the high-level function returns, the old value of `*standard-output*` should be automatically restored.

 It turns out that that's exactly what Common Lisp's other kind of variable--dynamic variables--let you do.
 When you bind a dynamic variable--for example, with a LET variable or a function parameter--the binding that's created on entry to the binding form replaces the global binding for the duration of the binding form.
 Unlike a lexical binding, which can be referenced by code only within the lexical scope of the binding form, a dynamic binding can be referenced by any code that's invoked during the execution of the binding form.10 And it turns out that all global variables are, in fact, dynamic variables.

+1『上面信息目前的理解，在 Common Lisp 里 dynamic variables 是结合了局部变量和全局变量的优点，而且还能避免全局变量时常忘记重置的缺点。（2020-11-08）』

 Thus, if you want to temporarily redefine `*standard-output*`, the way to do it is simply to rebind it, say, with a LET.